clausmichele/r4openeo-usecases/uc2-ts-breakdetection/README.md

 * How to insert the UDF into the process graph

 ## Outlook
-The `bfast` process can be replaced by phenology packages like `phenopix` to study phenology.
-Which is also a time series modelling approach.
+* The `bfast` process can be replaced by phenology packages like `phenopix` to study phenology.
+Which is also a pixel based time series modelling approach.
+* The processgraph that calculates breakpoints and masks them with the magnitude can be exposed as a User Defined Process (UDP).
+Any user can then use it and parametrize it to his liking (e.g. start of the modelling period, threshold for the magnitude masking, etc.)

 ## Dependencies